James Burbage: James Burbage and The Theatre

 In 1576, Burbage and his partner John Brayne decided to create a new, permanent stage for London acting groups.
 It was one of the first permanent theatres to be built in London since the time of the Romans.
+The decision was born out of necessity, as the Lord Mayor had forbidden performances both in inns and in open spaces in the city.
+A dedicated building to perform in allowed Burbage to avoide the Lord Mayor's jurisdiction while obeying the law to the letter.

 Brayne was Burbage's brother-in-law and was considered a wealthy man.
 It was his investment (and the mortgage Burbage took out on the lease of the grounds) that allowed The Theatre to be built, with the two sharing the profits equally.
 Financial difficulties led Burbage and Brayne to stage plays in the building before construction was complete; the proceeds from these plays helping to finance the building's completion.

 Despite partnering with John Brayne, the lease of The Theatre's site was signed by Burbage alone on 13 April 1576, to begin on 25 March 1576.
 Since Burbage owned the lease, he also received rent money for properties on the site.
 Under this lease, he paid roughly £14 a year.
 The exact builder of The Theatre is unknown, though a likely candidate is James Burbage's brother Robert, who was a carpenter.

 In 1594, a Privy Council order created the Lord Chamberlain's Men and gave it exclusive rights to play in the City of London at The Theatre.
 However, the lease on the land on which The Theatre was built would expire in1597.
 Burbage had not agreed a renewal with the landlord and invested instead in the building of the Blackfriars Theatre.